Find your Los Angeles stay. View LA hotels.

 A day at the museum: An insider's guide to the Getty Center

 Perched on top of a hill overlooking Los Angeles, the Getty Center boasts some of the city’s most beautiful views.
-This iconic museum is full of classic works, modern pieces, distinctive architecture and extraordinary outdoor spaces.
+This iconic museum is full of classic works, modern pieces, distinctive architecture, and extraordinary outdoor spaces.
+With a stay at Waldorf Astoria Beverly Hills, you’ll be close to this beautiful art institution and have access to a dedicated concierge to help enhance your experience.

-Get ready to make memories with these three tips:
+Get ready to make memories with the help of this guide to the Getty.

 Group of people admiring sculptures and statues outdoors at the Getty Center.